 Brent crude oil

-Both international benchmark Brent crude and U.S. crude prices have spiked above $80 in recent weeks as post-pandemic
+Both international benchmark Brent crude and U.S. crude prices have spiked above $80 in recent weeks as post-pandemic demand outstrips supply.

 Surging natural gas prices have also caused crises around the world.